-While other MSA programs offer some of these benefits, no other program offers the complete benefit package provided by Case Western Reserve University.
+While other MSA programs offer some of these opportunities, no other program offers the complete benefit package provided by Case Western Reserve University.
 These benefits are designed to help students develop professional skills in and outside of the operating room, with a particular focus on advocacy, professional development, and networking.

 Professional Development Opportunities for Students

 The ASA is the national organization for anesthesiologists, who are key partners in practice to certified anesthesiologist assistants.
 MSA students, like professional anesthesiologist assistants, hold non-voting memberships that provide them with access to the network.